-Although last year's 7 percent gain was well below 2005's 29 percent surge, sales in both years easily exceeded the combined markets' previous peak of $8.59 billion in 2000.
+Although last year’s 7 percent gain was well below 2005’s 29-percent surge, sales in both years easily exceeded the combined markets’ previous peak of $8.59 billion in 2000.

-Sales declined in the home audio and after-market car audio segments in 2006 and rose only in the portable audio segment, CEA found.
+Sales declined in the home audio and aftermarket car audio segments in 2006 and rose only in the portable audio segment, CEA found.
 Sales of home audio equipment, including home radios, slipped 1.7 percent to $2.52 billion, while sales of after-market car audio, including satellite radio plug-and-play tuners, shrank 13 percent to $1.98 billion.
 The home audio industry, nonetheless, posted gains in two key segments: components and home theater in a box (HTiB) systems.

 Portable audio sales rose 20 percent to $6.34 billion, thanks to a 31 percent surge in headphone MP3 player sales to $5.56 billion.
 MP3’s gains more than offset a 25 percent decline in the dollar volume of all other portable audio products, including boomboxes, to $784 million.

 In the component-audio segment, sales rose 7 percent to $1.09 billion in 2006 after a flat 2005, largely because component speaker sales rose 12 percent in dollars to $578 million on a unit-sales gain of 4 percent to 6.53 million.
+Speaker sales were up for the third consecutive year, having risen 16 percent in dollars and 4 percent in units in 2005, and by 23 percent in dollars and 12 percent in units in 2004, CEA said.

 In home audio systems, the HTiB segment grew 8 percent to $789 million in 2006 following two years of decline.
 HTiB’s dollar gain came despite a 3 percent unit-volume contraction to 3.68 million.
 Dollar volume in compact systems contracted 21 percent to $486 million on a steeper unit-sales decline of 24 percent to 4.55 million.